 For decades, baking biscuits has been one of my favorite activities.
 When our kitchen table was full with two little girls, I made a batch of biscuits twice a week to accommodate the appetites of our family.
 Bringing biscuits to others, something I like to do, conveys the love of Jesus and represents the name of Jesus to which I connect.

-Sometimes during the holiday season, you will see a Nativity set in someone's front yard, at church, in a store or in your home.
-Pause for moment and if you can find a small set, hold in your hand the figure of Jesus resting in a manger.
+Sometimes during this holiday seas, you will see a Nativity set in someone's front yard, at church, in a store or in your home.
+Pause for a moment, and if you can find a small set, hold in your hand the figure of Jesus resting in a manger.

 For Your Reflection

 - Write your "manger name" for Jesus on a piece of paper.
 Place the paper in your Bible, on your desk or in a place where you can refer to it during the early months of the new year.
 What additional thoughts come as you linger with Jesus' "manger name"?

 Prayer - Jesus, you came to the world and were placed in a manger.
 The "Bread of Life" resting in a food bed for animals.
 However, you come to us in the name we call you, we hold you dear as you hold us close always from our "basket days," to our ending.
 Amen.